 Rushdie’s condition is not immediately known

 Addis Ababa — Seventeen dead dolphins washed up on Mauritius’s shore on Wednesday, a government official told Reuters, a month after an oil spill from a Japanese ship that ran aground caused a major ecological disaster in the area.

 “The dead dolphins had several wounds and blood around their jaws; no trace of oil, however.
 The ones that survived, around 10, seemed very fatigued and could barely swim,” said Jasvin Sok Appadu from the fisheries ministry...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.